chrissteel/Bitcoin-Sentiment/README.md

 import pandas as pd
 from eventregistry import *
+from pysentiment.hiv4 import HIV4
+from pysentiment.lm import LM

 #Getting authorization from Event Registry with API key
 er = EventRegistry(apiKey = "API-KEY")